sun-yr/ProxyPattern/README.md

 # Introduction

-This project is a repo which hold the。
+This project is a repo which hold the proxy scripts and rules。

 ## FoxyProxy